socketio/socket.io-website/source/docs/v3/using-multiple-nodes.md

 ## Passing events between nodes

+### The Redis adapter

-Now that you have multiple Socket.IO nodes accepting connections, if you want to broadcast events to everyone (or even everyone in a certain [room](/docs/v3/rooms/)) you&#8217;ll need some way of passing messages between processes or computers.
+Now that you have multiple Socket.IO nodes accepting connections, if you want to broadcast events to all clients (or to the clients in a certain [room](/docs/v3/rooms/)) you&#8217;ll need some way of passing messages between processes or computers.

-The interface in charge of routing messages is what we call the `Adapter`.
+The interface in charge of routing messages is what we call the [Adapter](/docs/v3/glossary/#Adapter).
 You can implement your own on top of the [socket.io-adapter](https://github.com/socketio/socket.io-adapter) (by inheriting from it) or you can use the one we provide on top of [Redis](https://redis.io/): [socket.io-redis](https://github.com/socketio/socket.io-redis):

 ```js
 const io = require('socket.io')(3000);